KPV

 Animal studies and case reports suggest topical KPV may accelerate wound closure and reduce inflammation in conditions like atopic dermatitis.
 Some compounding pharmacies offer it as a topical cream or serum.
 Bioavailability and formulation quality data are limited.

 It’s worth noting: without controlled human trials at scale, we can’t rule out that practitioner-reported benefits are placebo or coincidental with other interventions.
-The mechanistic rationale for KPV is among the strongest of any T2 compound — but sound rationale isn’t proof.
+The mechanistic rationale for KPV is among the strongest of any peptide under PCAC review — but sound rationale isn’t proof.

 How Is KPV Administered?